Jonathon Crawford

-Jonathon Neal Crawford (born November 1, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously been a member of the Detroit Tigers and Cincinnati Reds organizations.
+Jonathon Neal Crawford (born November 1, 1991) is an American former professional baseball pitcher.
+He was a first round draft pick in 2013, but he never played in Major League Baseball (MLB).

-Career
+Amateur career

 Crawford attended Okeechobee High School in Okeechobee, Florida.
 He then enrolled at the University of Florida, where he played college baseball for the Florida Gators.
 On June 1, 2012 he threw a no-hitter against Bethune-Cookman.
+In his three years at Florida, he went 9–8 with a 3.51 earned run average (ERA) with 146 strikeouts.

 In the summer of 2012, he played for the United States collegiate national team.
-In his three years at Florida, he went 9–8 with a 3.51 earned run average (ERA) with 146 strikeouts.
+In 7 games, he was 3–0 with a 2.02 ERA.
+He pitched seven scoreless innings before allowing 2 runs in the 8th inning as the U.S. lost to Cuba in the semifinal of the Haarlem Baseball Week tournament.

+Professional career

 Detroit Tigers

 The Detroit Tigers drafted Crawford in the first round of the 2013 Major League Baseball draft.
 He signed on June 14, 2013.
 Crawford made his professional debut that season with the Connecticut Tigers.
 He finished the year with a 1.89 ERA over eight starts.
 In 2014, Crawford pitched for the West Michigan Whitecaps.
 He started 23 games, going 8–3 with a 2.85 ERA with 85 strikeouts in 123 innings.

 Cincinnati Reds

 On December 11, 2014, the Tigers traded Crawford and Eugenio Suárez to the Cincinnati Reds for Alfredo Simón.
 He began 2015 on the disabled list before beginning to rehab with the AZL Reds in late June, pitching three games for them.
 He then pitched two games for the Daytona Tortugas, giving up five runs in 5.1 innings, but was placed on the disabled list again, and missed the remainder of the season.
 In 2016, Crawford once again began the season on the disabled list, and did not begin rehabbing in the AZL until June.
 He returned to Daytona in August and spent the last half of the season there, pitching to a 1–3 record and 6.35 ERA in six starts.
 He spent 2017 back with Daytona where he was 0–10 with a 5.65 ERA ad 1.96 WHIP in 22 starts.

-On November 4, 2019, he elected free agency.
+Crawford missed all of 2019 with ah undisclosed injury and elected free agency following the season on November 4, 2019.